StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 - [StackState Agent V2 on Kubernetes](/setup/agent/kubernetes.md)
 - [StackState Agent V2 on Linux](/setup/agent/linux.md)
 - [StackState Agent V2 on Windows](/setup/agent/windows.md)

-## Integrate with external systems

-In StackState, the [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) includes all the settings required to integrate with a number of external systems.
-Data from other external systems can be retrieved by installing additional StackPacks in StackState.

-To integrate with an external system, an Agent must be deployed in a location that can connect to both the external system and StackState.
-An Agent check  configured on the Agent can then connect to the external system to retrieve data.

-Documentation for the available StackState integrations, including how to configure the associated Agent checks, can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).

 ## Open source